wch/r-source/src/extra/xdr/README.txt

 (c) to report errors directly rather than to NT services.

 Note that this code assume long is 4 bytes, and also implicitly assumes that a pointer can be stored in a long.

-Recent R code only makes use of in-memory conversions, and we have only even used xdr_double, xdr_int and xdr_string.
+These functions are only used in saveload.c, which uses xdr_bytes, xdr_double, xdr_int, xdr_string, xdrmem_create and xdrstdio_create.

+There was some further tidying up in July 2011 to enable this to be used on other systems.
+In particular, we replaced 'long' by int32_t and 'u_long' by uint32_t to ensure 32-bit types.